JoseeTelegram/JoseeTelegram/README.md

 ## Commands

+List of available bot commands, you can also copy and paste them into your bot via [@BotFather](https://t.me/BotFather).

 * ``8ball`` - Experiences your future with a magic ball
 * ``echo`` - Repeats your message
 * ``coin`` - Flips a coin